An issue with Facebook ads calls for increased scrutiny & careful handling

-If you advertise on Facebook, you provide a link to your website and subsequently generally agree (knowingly or not) to allow Facebook to track your website visitors with its pixel.
-The pixel is merely a bit of computer code that reports back to Facebook when someone visits your website from its ad and takes an action on your site, such as requesting an appointment online.
+If you advertise on Facebook, you provide a link to your website and subsequently generally agree (knowingly or not) to allow the Facebook pixel not only to track your website visitors but also which action the visitors take on the site, such as requesting an appointment online.

-This helps marketers track customer actions directly from Facebook ads and thus better manage the ads for great cost efficiency.
-However, as part of our HIPAA (Health Insurance Portability and Accountability Act) compliance risk analysis, our team recently evaluated whether the use of the Facebook pixel and the new first party cookies could be considered a breach of HIPAA laws.
+As part of our HIPAA (Health Insurance Portability and Accountability Act) compliance risk analysis, our team evaluated whether the use of the Facebook pixel and the new first party cookies could be considered a breach of HIPAA laws.

 Facebook ads & HIPAA

-On September 28, 2018, our HIPAA concerns were reinforced by Facebook’s announced breach of approximately 90 million accounts.
+Apart from voluntary sharing with third parties, on September 28, 2018, Facebook announced a breach of approximately 90 million Facebook accounts.

 We take HIPAA seriously, in part to avoid catastrophic fines to our clients’ healthcare practices and to our own firm.
 The law generally requires a BAA (Business Associate Agreement) before PHI may be shared by a medical practice or by any of its business associates, such as Vanguard Communications.
 The BAA requires associates to secure PHI just as robustly as a healthcare provider is obligated to.